LeePleased/LeftmostSeg/README.md

 @inproceedings{li-etal-2021-neural,
-    title = "Neural Sequence Segmentation as Determining the Leftmost Segments", author = "Li, Yangming and Liu, Lemao and Yao, Kaisheng", booktitle = "Proceedings of the 2021 Conference of the North {A}merican Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)", publisher = "Association for Computational Linguistics", }
+    title = "Neural Sequence Segmentation as Determining the Leftmost Segments", author = "Li, Yangming and Liu, Lemao and Yao, Kaisheng", booktitle = "Proceedings of the 2021 Conference of the North {A}merican Chapter of the Association for Computational Linguistics", publisher = "Association for Computational Linguistics", }
 ```